UK officials: Vaccines effective against Indian variant

 Jenny Harries, chief executive of the U.K. Health Security Agency, said officials in England are on track to proceed with the final stage of unlocking the country from June 21 if the public remains cautious.

 “It’s looking good if people are continuing to observe all of the safety signals,” she told the BBC.
-However, she warned that the Indian variant is starting to become the dominant strain in parts of northwestern England, and people there need to be vigilant.
+However, she warned that the Indian variant is starting to become the dominant strain in parts of northwestern England, and people in hotspot areas need to be vigilant.

 Health Secretary Matt Hancock also said he was “increasingly confident” the country can follow its unlocking plans.